 Leo Durocher (.246, 0, 32) is selected off waivers by the Reds.
-The 24-year old shortstop, an unpopular presence in the Yankees clubhouse, falls out of favor in New York after a salary dispute with Ed Barrow, the club's general manager.
+The 24 year-old shortstop, an unpopular presence in the Yankees clubhouse, falls out of favor in New York after a salary dispute with Ed Barrow, the club's general manager.

 Major league baseball will honor each league's best hitter with an award named after Hank Aaron.
-The all-time home run king learns about the honor on his 65th birthday at an event which includes President Bill Clinton, Ernie Banks and Reggie Jackson.
+The all-time home run king learns about the honor on his 65th birthday at an event which includes President Bill Clinton, Ernie Banks, and Reggie Jackson.

 Baseball announces the withdrawal of its plan for contraction this upcoming season, but the sport is still determined to eliminate two teams in 2003.
-Attempts to contract the Twins and Expos this season could not be accomplished due to a series of legal decisions and fierce opposition from the Players Association.
+Attempts to contract the Twins and Expos this season could not be accomplished, due to a series of legal decisions and fierce opposition from the Players Association.

-The Astros file a motion in the United States Bankruptcy Court for the Southern District of New York asking the court to determine whether the 30-year naming agreement with Enron signed in 1999 should continue.
-The team does not want to call its stadium Enron Field any longer due to the financial burden placed on many Houston-area residents caused by the bankrupt energy company's business practices.
+The Astros file a motion in the United States Bankruptcy Court for the Southern District of New York, asking the court to determine whether the 30-year naming agreement with Enron signed in 1999 should continue.
+The team does not want to call its stadium Enron Field any longer, due to the financial burden placed on many Houston-area residents caused by the bankrupt energy company's business practices.

 Alex Rios (.297, 24, 85) and the Blue Jays agree on a $4,835,000, one-year deal which includes a $3.5 million signing bonus with a base salary of $1,335,000.
-The 26-year old All-star outfielder does not become eligible for free agency until the end of the 2010 season.
+The 26 year-old All-Star outfielder will not become eligible for free agency until the end of the 2010 season.

 Freddie Sanchez signs an $11 million, two-year contract to continue to play second base for the Pirates.
 The 2006 National League batting champ could add another $8 million in 2010 if the Bucs exercise their option to retain his services.

 In an arrangement similar to last year, Odalis Perez and the Nationals agree to a non-guaranteed minor league deal which will reward the southpaw with an $850,000 major league contract if he makes the club this season during spring training.
-The left-hander made 30 starts for Washington a year ago posting a 7-12 record with a 4.34 ERA for the last-place team.
+The left-hander made 30 starts for Washington a year ago, posting a 7-12 record with a 4.34 ERA for the last-place team.

 The ball thrown to Alex Rodriguez that he hit for his 500th home run is sold at an auction for $103,579 to an anonymous bidder.
 The historic horsehide, which cleared the fence at Yankee Stadium on August 4, 2007, was recovered in a scrum by a Rutgers University student.